AbbieNgXinYi/Gamenian/README.md

 ### Troubleshooting:
----

 #### What if the video is unable to livefeed onto the projector?
----
-1) Check the cabling from the CaptureCard to the media server.
+* Check the cabling from the CaptureCard to the media server.
 Change the cable if need to.

-2) Check the driver of the CaptureCard to see if they are communicating with each other.
+* Check the driver of the CaptureCard to see if they are communicating with each other.
 If they are not able to communicate, reinstall the driver.

-3) If its neither of them, check the pandora box, ensure that the layer that you are projecting out is visible(not hidden).
+* If its neither of them, check the pandora box, ensure that the layer that you are projecting out is visible(not hidden).

-7) ***Build and run** the game and you should be good to go*
+#### PB Management
+* If you press **X** on the client interface and when you press Pandora Box and it says it is open when you have closed it:
+    1) Find **Taskbar** and switch it on
+    2) Now, you should be able to see the taskbar in your PB Menu page
+    3) Find the Pandora Box tab and click on it to get back the Pandora Box client interface

+* Ensure that the IP address of the laptop is the same as the PB management too.

+#### Christie Pandora Box
+* Make sure that dongle is plugged in either in the server or laptop

+* If the projector has been switched on and off, and content is not displayed:
+   1) Save your file first
+   2) Close **Christie Pandora Box** and in PB management, click on **disconnect**
+   3) After you have disconnected, you may either:
+      - Close the whole PB Management
+      <br> OR
+      - Right Click on the box which says Server[Number depends on how many servers you have]
+      - Find **System** and in that tab, click on **Reboot**

+* If you are unable to preview your content in pandora box:
+   1) Make sure that you have clicked on **toggle preview**
+   2) In pandora box find and click on **all cameras**

+* If you can't find your mesh:
+    1) In pandora box find and click on **all cameras**
+    2) Check which **layer output** you are on

+#### Arduino
+* Check the IDE software if its affecting the arduino

+* If unable to download code due to software:
+   1) Save your code first
+   2) Uninstall IDE and reinstall it

+* Check if Arduino is online or offline

+* If offline:
+   1) Check the port - check if you have connected to the port
+   2) Check if you have connected to the correct Arduino

+* If not software issue, check whether your Arduino is corrupted.
+If hardware issue, change it.